Contract Fraud: Is Your Organization at Risk?

 Businesses should train outside agents regarding all corruption and anti-bribery laws and consider adding requirements for compliance with these laws in all contracts with outside agents.

-- Tight controls should include the exclusion of providers where there are reasonable grounds for deciding they cannot be entrusted with public money.
-The organization should also interview questionable providers rather than relying solely on paperwork and certificates.
+- Tight controls should include excluding providers where there are reasonable grounds for deciding they cannot be entrusted with public money.
+The organisation should also interview questionable providers rather than relying solely on paperwork and certificates.

 - Take preventive measures to lessen the overall role of agents or conduits, thereby reducing opportunities for kickbacks.